-The final grade of the Master thesis is made of the grades from the advisor, reviewer and thesis defence committee.
+The final grade of the Master thesis is made up from the advisor, reviewer and thesis defense committee grades.
 Here is how the grade is calculated:

 Advisor 20%

 Reviewer 20%

-Thesis Defence Committee 60%
+Thesis Defense Committee 60%

-Both the Advisor and the Reviewer evaluate the thesis based on the following criteria.
+Both the Advisor and the Reviwer evaluate the thesis based on the following criteria.

 Introduction 5%

 Literature Review 25%

 Research Methodology 15%

 Empirical Research Results 25%

-Discussion and Conclusion 15%
+Discussion and Conclusions 15%

 General Outlook 15%

-Each thesis defence committee member evaluates the defence according to the following criteria:
+Each thesis defense committee member evaluates the defense according to the following criteria:

-Content 40% Defence presentation of the Master Thesis 20% Answers to the defence committee members questions 40%
+Content 40% Defense presentation of the Master Thesis 20% Answers to the defense committee members questions 40%